-nds As a member of the residence community, each resident has the following responsibilities: vhen ilities > To read, understand and abide by The Contract Community Standards and follow Campus Living policies and procedures To treat all members of the residence community with respect and consideration To behave in a responsible manner and to accept responsibilit for inappropriate behaviour or damages, including the corresponding consequences ty ing re mer > To accept the responsibility of personal and community health and safety, including but not limited to the misuse of life safety equipment, losing/sharing keys, failing to lock doors and windo ows. ns > To report violations, damages or safety concerns to the Campu Living department in a timely manner us ing, > To contribute positively to the residence community and cooperate with all members, including staff. oal ctful 2 4 Procedural Fairness k I ir e University adheres to standards of procedural fairness when restigating and making decisions about alleged incidents. pocedural fairness is comprised of four core principles: The right to know the case against you;
+As a member of the residence community, each resident has the following responsibilities:

+- > To not contribute, condone or act in a way that infringes upon another student's rights - > To treat all members of the residence community with respect - > To act in a responsible manner that does not compromise your own safety or endanger the health and safety of others. - To read, understand and abide by the Community Standards outlined in the Campus Living Contract and follow Campus Living policies and procedures - > To accept the responsibility of personal and community health and safety, including but not limited to the misuse of life safety equipment, losing/sharing keys, failing to lock doors and windows. - To report violations, damages or safety concerns to the Campus Living department in a timely manner - To contribute positively to the residence community and cooperate with all members, including staff.

+2.4 Procedural Fairness

+The University adheres to standards of procedural fairness when investigating and making decisions about alleged incidents.

-- > The right to an impartial and unbiased decision maker; - > The opportunity to be heard; - > The right to a decision and the rationale for that decision.
+- > The right to know the case against you;

+- > The opportunity to be heard;

+- > The right to a decision and the rationale for that decision.